AdobeDocs/campaign-classic.en/help/message-center/using/delivery-execution.md

 1. The transactional email is sent and the delivery status changes to **[!UICONTROL Sent]**.
 1. The **Message Center execution instance** (mcSync_mcExec) workflow retrieves the delivery logs from the execution instance and updates the delivery logs on the control instance.
-1. The control instance searches for an existing delivery for the current week (2020-03-16_Template_1).
+1. The control instance searches for an existing delivery for week 40 (2020-09-28_Template_1).

     >[!NOTE]
     >
     >If not found, a new delivery is created.

-1. An inbound bounce is received for the event.
+1. The week after, an inbound bounce is received for the event.
 1. The status of the event changes to **[!UICONTROL Delivery failed]**.
-1. The **Message Center execution instance** (mcSync_mcExec) workflow retrieves the delivery logs from the execution instance and searches for a delivery for the current week (2020-03-20_Template_1) to update the delivery logs.
+1. The **Message Center execution instance** (mcSync_mcExec) workflow retrieves the delivery logs from the execution instance and searches for a delivery for week 41 (2020-10-05_Template_1) to update the delivery logs.
 The delivery logs are then linked to a new delivery for the current week.

-To summarize, the deliveries accumulate on a weekly basis the events based on the latest event update instead of the event creation date.
+To summarize, the deliveries weekly accumulate the events based on the latest event update, and not on the event creation date.

+Therefore, when extracting transactional messaging delivery logs from the control instance, the delivery ID associated with each delivery log ID changes every week.